ipfs/ipfs-docs/docs/install/ipfs-desktop.md

 ## Next steps

-Now that you've got IPFS Desktop installed you can start sharing files and interacting with other nodes on the network!
+Now that you've got IPFS Desktop installed, you can start sharing files and interacting with other nodes on the network!
 Check out how to [host a website using IPFS →](/how-to/websites-on-ipfs/single-page-website/)